lhahahaha/card-class/README.md

     iv. checkInput (check if mouse clicks on object)

-    vi. reveal (blit the character image)
+    v. reveal (blit the character image)

-    vii. bA (assigns the values of different stats to different ranks)
+    vi. bA (assigns the values of different stats to different ranks)

         a. base attack value = range of basic damage that can be dealt